EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 Check the game status to see that the board has been reset.

 ### Push "close" to the Testnet to close the game
-The close action takes two parameters, the challenger and the host.
-Therefore, the required payload in json format is:
+The close action takes two parameters, the "challenger" and the "host".
+The required payload in json format is:

 ```json
 {